bidiweb/bidiweb-semantics/SurveyOfProtocolGaps.md

 ## Acknowledgements

 Thanks to Roberto Peon, Ilya Grigorik, Adam Rice, Yutaka Hirano, Domenic Denicola for their inputs on related work.
-This doesn't mean that they endorsed opinions in this survey.
+This doesn't mean that they have endorsed opinions in this doc.

 ## References